Conifold transitions via affine geometry and mirror symmetry: Simultaneous resolutions/smoothings of nodes

 We now define an MPL-function $\tilde{\phi}_1$.
 On the fan at $v_0$ (resp. $w_0$), $\tilde \phi_1$ takes the value $-1$ on the primitive, integral tangent vectors to the edges $\ell_j$ (resp $\lambda_j$) and $0$ on the primitive, integral tangent vector to $\ell_2$ (reps. $\lambda_2$).
 On the primitive tangent vector to $\ell^+$ (resp $\lambda^+$), $\tilde \phi_1$ takes the value $-2n + 1$ and on the primitive tangent vector to $\ell^-$ (resp $\lambda^-$) it takes the value $0$.
 On the fan at $v_j$ (resp. $w_j$), $j \neq 2$, $\tilde \phi_1$ takes the value $1$ on the primitive integral tangent vector to the edge $\ell_j$ (resp. $\lambda_j$) and zero on all other one dimensional cones.
 On the fan at $v^{\pm}$ (resp $w^{\pm}$), $\tilde \phi_1$ takes the value $n$ on the primitive integral tangent vector to the edge $\ell^{\pm}$ (resp. $\lambda^{\pm}$) and zero on all other one dimensional cones.
 We let the reader check that $\tilde {\phi}_1$ is a well defined, MPL function with respect to the given decomposition.

-The next step is to refine the above subdivision by further subdividing the polytopes $Q^{\pm}_j$ with $j=1,2$.
+To smooth the remaining two nodes, we further subdivide the polytopes $Q^{\pm}_j$ with $j=1,2$.
 We denote by $\check {\mathcal P}'$ the resulting subdivision.
 For $k=1$ or $3$, subdivide the polytopes $\conv(v_0,w_0, v_k, w_k, v^{\pm}, w^{\pm})$ as This has the effect of subdividing the faces $\check e_j$, $j=1,2$, with the diagonal from $v_0$ to $w_j$ (see Figure~\ref{pos_nodes_2}).
 Now notice that near $w_0$ the subdivision looks precisely as the one defined in the proof of Theorem~\ref{resolve_nodes_1}, in case we wanted to resolve only the nodes $p_1', \ldots, p_r'$.
 So we can define a function $\tilde \phi_2$ to be zero outside the polytopes containing $w_0$ and just as in the proof of Theorem~\ref{resolve_nodes_1} on the polytopes which contain $w_0$.

 Finally, we define

 for some positive integer $N$.
 As in Theorem~\ref{resolve_nodes_1}, we can check that for sufficiently big $N$, $\check \phi'$ is strictly convex with respect to $\check {\mathcal P}'$.
 This completes the tropical smoothing of the given set of negative nodes.
 The discrete Legendre transform defines a tropical resolution of the mirror positive nodes. \end{proof}